farrerm/DrumMaster/README.md

 Dependencies: Ncurses (UI), Libsndfile (File I/O), PortMidi (midi), PortAudio (sample playback).

 Directions: download and install third party libraries.
 These libraries are not compatible with PulseAudio.
 If you are running PulseAudio for Linux, you will need to turn it off.

-Sample paths are hardcoded.
+Sample paths are hardcoded at lines 291-301.
+You can use the three samples provided, or use your own .wav files.

 To compile C program, you need to explicitly link with dependencies.